sgirem463/ML-AI-Comparing-Classifiers/README.md

 ## Another thought, simply the model by removing some features

-Try removing features month, day_of_week, job, education and martial These categorical features end up with more than 30 features after OneHot encoding, removing them leave us with a much smaller table, here I also use a custom threshold of 0.3 to improve recall.
+Try removing features month, day_of_week, job, education and martial These categorical features end up with more than 30 features after OneHot encoding, removing them leaves us with a much smaller table, here I also use a custom threshold of 0.3 to improve recall.

 model |  accuracy | precision | recall  |  specificity